sib-swiss/NGS-introduction-training/docs/day3/igv_visualisation.md

   <img src="../../assets/images/per_base.png" width="300"/>
 </figure>

-**Exercise:** What is the sequence coverage for that base?
+**Exercise:** What is the sequence sequencing depth for that base?
 And the percentage T?

 ??? done "Answer"
-    The coverage is 62, and 25 reads (40%) T.
+    The depth is 62, and 25 reads (40%) T.

 Navigate to region `chr21:19,800,320-19,818,162`